conceptcartography/conceptcartography/docs/concepts/warranted-exclusion.md

 ## 📖 Definitions

-> "A warranted epistemic exclusion occurs when a knower (or group of knowers) is (are) justifiably kept out of knowledge exchanges relevant to understanding their social experience" ([Goldstein, 2022, p.
-1862])
+> "A warranted epistemic exclusion occurs when a knower (or group of knowers) is (are) justifiably kept out of knowledge exchanges relevant to understanding their social experience" (Goldstein, 2022, p.
+1862)

 ## 💡 Examples

-- **2022** — "when individuals freely choose to forgo access to certain types of knowledge (e.g. choosing not to go to university, when university education is available at no cost).
+- "when individuals freely choose to forgo access to certain types of knowledge (e.g. choosing not to go to university, when university education is available at no cost).
 In these cases of voluntary epistemic exclusion, the exclusion is warranted" (Goldstein 2022: 1867)

 ## 🔗 Relations